 Carb-free almond milk – you need to buy a brand that says ‘zero carbs’.
-Check the nutritional ingredients at the back for the carbohydrate content, which needs to say 0.
+Check the nutritional ingredients at the back for the Carbohydrates are the primary source of energy for the body as they can be broken down into glucose (sugar) more readily than either protein or… content, which needs to say 0.
 Alpro’s unsweetened roasted or unroasted almond milk is an example.

 Coffee – coffee helps kickstart ketosis and autophagy but it’s OK to use de-caf if you prefer, or no coffee at all.

 Almond butter – of all the nuts almonds are very low in carbs.
-A flat tablespoon, or heaped dessertspoon, will only give you about 2 grams of carbs, plenty of healthy fats and some protein.
+A flat tablespoon, or heaped dessertspoon, will only give you about 2 grams of carbs, plenty of healthy fats and some Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of….
 This amount of carbs is not enough to take you out of ketosis.

-C8 oil– this is the fat or oil from which the body can directly make ketones in the liver, switching on ketosis, is ‘caprylic acid triglyceride’ or C8 oil.
+C8 oil– this is the There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to… or oil from which the body can directly make ketones in the liver, switching on ketosis, is ‘caprylic acid triglyceride’ or C8 oil.
 Ketofast is one brand of 99% C8 oil derived from pure coconut oil, not palm oil.
 Brain cells prefer this fuel to glucose, so you’ll find you mind becomes focussed after the Hybrid Latté.
 However, please bear in mind that it takes a few days to adapt and, if you start with too high an amount you can experience either diarrhoea or stomach cramps, and possibly looser bowels, all of which resolve as your body gets used to this new source of fuel.
 Unlike other fats C8 oil goes straight to the liver via the portal vein, thus not requiring all the digestion that other fats need.
 The ketones then enter the blood and are taken up, as an energy source, by all cell’s mitochondria, the energy factories.
 The optimal amount is 2 to 3 tablespoons a day, but it’s wise to start with 2 to 3 teaspoons a day.
 So, on day one just put one teaspoon in your Hybrid Latté.
 If you’re OK with this put a dessertspoon (two teaspoons) on day two and a tablespoon (three teaspoons) on day three, then keep going with this amount on the subsequent days if you wish to continue.

 Cacao powder – Cacao contains plenty of antioxidants and polyphenols, as well as